 If you as a parent are interested in childcare and / or education at our IKC, you can request information from the management.
-If you want to take a look at our schools, you can come at several open days a year, where you can get acquainted with the education and childcare IKC De Eglantier Voorhof.
-You can find the information on our website.
+If you want to take a look at our schools, you can come to several open door days a year, where you can get acquainted with the education and childcare IKC De Eglantier.
+You can find the information on our website .

 You may enrol your child for the childcare before it is born.

+Use the online registration form on our website.
 Don't wait too long with registering.
-As soon as a group has reached the maximum number, all new registrations will be put on the waiting list.
+As soon as a class has reached the maximum number, all new registrations will be put on the waiting list.
 This number varies depending on the age of the children at the childcare.

 To be able to offer a suitable place of education for children, parent must submit with the application to the school all the relevant information available.
 The school will decide after an intake meeting if or our school is the right place education for this particular child.
 Parents, educational staff of the preschool and / or child care are the most important resource for the school to obtain this information.
-Parents of children who come from an external childcare or preschool, will be asked whether there is information available.
+Parents of children who come from an external childcare or preschool, will be asked to make information available from those external sources.

 The primary school will decide on placement within six weeks.
-If this decision cannot be taken within six weeks, this period may be extended by four weeks.
+If this decision cannot be taken within six weeks, this period may be extended by four weeks